 We have listed below other schools which existed in Thornbury in the past.

 Of these the Thornbury Grammar School has the longest history.
 This school was finally closed in 1972 when the school was transferred to new buildings at Alveston under the new name of Marlwood.
 The old school buildings in Gloucester Road became the Castle Upper School and later the Castle Sixth Form Centre.
+Click here to go to our separate website which includes a large collection of photos of the school, staff and pupils.

 From the 17th century Thornbury had two Free Schools which provided some eduction for a limited number of children who could afford the small fees, which were subsidised by a group of charitable bequests.
 It was not until 17th May 1879 that the endowments of these two schools, the old Grammar School in Castle Street and Attwells Free School in St Mary Street were combined and Thornbury Grammar School emerged.
 A new school was eventually built in the Gloucester Road.
 George Nixon was appointed the new headmaster and he saw the school through these changes.